Skip to content

 Enable or disable the file caching mechanism.
 When enabled, accessed files will be cached in memory for faster subsequent access.

-Max Cached Items (count)
+Max Cached Files/Directories

 Max Size Per File (MB)